HomeBlogDoDI 6055.12 Hearing Conservation Program: Complete Guide for DoD Civilian Safety Managers

 1. Hearing Protector Fit Testing (PAR)

-OSHA 1910.95 Appendix B provides NRR-based attenuation estimation methods.
-DoDI 6055.12, as updated by Change 1 in 2023, mandates Personal Attenuation Rating (PAR) fit testing for all workers with documented noise exposures exceeding 95 dBA 8-hour TWA.
+DoDI 6055.12 as updated by Change 1 in 2023 mandates Personal Attenuation Rating (PAR) fit testing for all workers with documented noise exposures exceeding 95 dBA 8-hour TWA.
 PAR measures actual attenuation on the individual rather than using a population-average estimate.
+OSHA 1910.95 does not require fit testing.

+DoDI requires that HPD selection evaluate impact on communication and situational awareness — operationally critical for civilian workers in mixed military/civilian environments.
 OSHA requires only adequate attenuation.
-DoDI requires that HPD selection also evaluate impact on the wearer's ability to communicate and maintain situational awareness — operationally critical for civilians in active or mixed military/civilian environments.

 3. Impulse Noise — Explicit 140 dBP Limit

-DoDI 6055.12 explicitly states a 140 dBP peak pressure ceiling and specifies that no safe duration of unprotected exposure exists above this level.
-This is particularly relevant at ranges, test facilities, and aircraft operations areas.
+DoDI 6055.12 explicitly states a 140 dBP peak pressure ceiling for weapons, aircraft, and explosive operations.
+Particularly relevant at ranges, test facilities, and flight lines.

 4. DOEHRS-HC at Military Treatment Facilities

+DoDI requires DOEHRS-HC at all MTF audiometric testing sites — a standardized longitudinal record following military members through their entire career.
 OSHA mandates no specific platform.
-DoDI requires DOEHRS-HC at all MTF audiometric testing sites, creating a standardized longitudinal record that follows military members through their entire career.

 5. Annual Program Effectiveness Review

+DoDI requires commanders and installation heads to conduct an annual review documenting audiometric trends, noise monitoring currency, HPD adequacy, and training completion.
 OSHA has no periodic review requirement.
-DoDI requires commanders and installation heads to conduct an annual review of HCP effectiveness and document results covering audiometric trends, noise monitoring currency, HPD adequacy, and training completion.

 Program Administration Structure